 Cloverdale Rodeo Parade

-In 2020 the Cloverdale Rodeo Parade is supposed to take place on Saturday, May 16th.
+In 2020 the Cloverdale Rodeo Parade was supposed to take place on Saturday, May 16th.
 The parade is usually a fairly good one, comprising over 80 entries including floats and marching bands.
 It runs between 56th Avenue and 60th Avenue.
 The next Cloverdale Rodeo Parade now won’t be happening until 2021.

 See Cloverdale Rodeo for more information on the rodeo and country fair.